Age of Revelation: Amazing X-Men

-With their teammates dead, Glob Herman tells Cyclops that they have to make sure Schwarzchild stays alive until they can get to an agent in Philadelphia.
-Schwarzkind tells Beast that he does not know what happened to the other X-Men when 3K cut them loose.
-Beast receives the information of the X-Virus from Animalia.
-The X-Men keep moving as Glob Herman claims that Wolverine is still on their trail.
-Elsewhere, Revelation and his Choristers Fabian Cortez, Khora of the Burning Heart, and Chance find a naked and feral Wolverine.
-Revelation gives him a new outfit and brings him under their control with Cortez's help.
-The X-Men arrive at the remains of Graymalkin Prison, which was sealed off by Corina Ellis when the X-Virus spread, and are confronted by Deathdream and a group of ghosts.
-The X-Men salvage equipment for their trip to Philadelphia as Animalia sees that the Angel of Death is coming.
-He kills Deathdream as the ghosts attack both sides.
-Cyclops activates the teleporter which teleports the X-Men away as he vows not to give up on Wolverine.
-The teleporter malfunctions and transports the X-Men to Providence.
-The X-Men are confronted by Darkchild, Juggernaut, and Kwannon.
+With their teammates dead, Glob Herman tells Cyclops that they have to make sure Schwarzschild stays alive until they can get to an agent in Philadelphia.
+Elsewhere, Revelation and his Choristers Fabian Cortez, Khora of the Burning Heart, and Chance recover Wolverine.
+The X-Men arrive at the remains of Graymalkin Prison and are confronted by Deathdream.
+When the Angel of Death attacks, Cyclops teleports the X-Men away.
+The teleporter malfunctions and transports the X-Men to Providence, where they are confronted by Darkchild, Juggernaut, and Kwannon.

-When Cyclops asks Magik what happened to her, she just stated "Hell happened to me".
-Beast figures out that they are addressing Magik's Darkchild side as Glob Herman states that Darkchild crawled back from the dead.
-Juggernaut retaliates by charging at them while stating that Darkchild is not dead.
-On Cyclops' orders, Schwarzchild uses his gravity attack to break up the fight.
-Darkchild explains to Beast that ther territory is a company town and a branch of Limbo Inc., where she works as the CEO and manufactures misery.
 When Cyclops tries to persuade Darkchild to help them get to Philadelphia, she tells them that she will have a duel to determine if she will help them.
 If Darkchild wins, one of their own must stay with Magik.
 Cyclops manages to best her.
-Afterwards, Darkchild honors the deal as Kwannon defects to their side as she claims that Revelation is trying to end the world.
+Darkchild honors the deal as Kwannon defects to their side, claiming that Revelation is trying to end the world.

+Psylocke states that she was hunting a traitor who leaked information to the X-Men, which led to the death of Topaz.
+Animalia states that what happened to Topaz was justified since the Choristers are legitimate targets.
+As Cyclops breaks up the argument, Psylocke states that the traitor she was after was Bei the Blood Moon, who stated that Revelation wanted to remake the world in his own image.
+The X-Men begin making their way towards Philadelphia.
+Meanwhile, in the "X-Mansion" below Philadelphia, Wiz Kid meets with the X-Men and learns what happened to Archangel, Magneto, and Xorn.
+Wiz Kid tells Cyclops that his plan is not going to work because Apocalypse has arrived in Philadelphia with Professor X.